 Most days I export CSV files from Google Ads or Analytics right into a Google Sheet.
 Then export the results out as a PDF and email it using Gmail.

 Of course all that’s made much easier if you’re using a unified login.

-Google Analytics is, in my opinion, the most powerful tool that you can use to monitor your website performance.
+Google Analytics is, in my opinion, the most powerful free tool that you can use to monitor your website performance.

 Analytics lets you collect data about your audience such as:

 - Demographics – Learn more about your audience, including their location and language and whether they had visited your site before.

 - Devices Used – Find out what browsers, operating systems, and networks your visitors are using to view your website.

 - Mobile devices – Want to gauge the effectiveness of your website for mobile users?
 GA gives you the opportunity to see what devices they use and whether they leave quickly, engage, enquire or buy from you via a mobile device?

 - Traffic Sources – Analyse what websites, keywords, search engines, and other referrers send traffic to your website.

 - Social Media Traffic – See what social networks send you traffic.
 The reports will help you to increase engagement across all your platforms.